Crystalwarrior/KFO-Server/README.md

 * **area_kick** "ID" "area number"
     - Kicks target from your area to the intended area and remove them from its invite-list.
     - If not given a target area, it will use the server's default area (usually area 0).
+* **bilock** "area 1", "area 2"
+    - Changes the passage locked status (locked/unlocked) between two areas, or from the current area to area 1 if just given one area.
+Locking a passage in such a way does not change its current visibility to non-GMs.
 * **bilockh** "area 1", "area 2"
-    - Changes the passage locked status (locked/unlocked) between two areas.
+    - Changes the passage locked status (locked/unlocked) between two areas, or from the current area to area 1 if just given one area.
 Locking a passage in such a way hides it from non-GMs; unlocking it reveals it to non-GMs.
 * **blind** "ID"
     - Changes the blind status of a target.
     - Blind players will receive no character sprites nor background with IC messages and cannot use "visual" commands such as /look, /getarea, etc.